osmdatar/rev-response/doc/resp1.md

    functionality, or broader ranges thereof.
 The upcoming fragmentation of `devtools` into numerous individual packages certainly reifies Hadley's view on that, by which we're inclined to abide.

+   Further the concept that packages should 'do one thing unambiguously and do it well' is a sensible design philosophy we hope `osmdata` follows.

 2. The very important question raised just before the list of 'Minor things':
    > Do `R` users need to learn the OSM Overpass API query call language?